How to Write a Resume That Lands Interviews

 Different resume formats including chronological and functional styles.

-Consider your skills from the job description and your work history when choosing the right format.
-A certified professional resume writer can help you decide which format best highlights your strengths and aligns with your career goals.
+When deciding which format fits best, think about the skills emphasized in the job description and how your work history supports them.
+And if you’re unsure, consulting a professional resume writer can help you choose a format that highlights your strengths and aligns with your long-term career goals.

 Chronological Format

 The chronological resume format is particularly effective for those who have a consistent work history and wish to highlight career progression.
-Key benefits include:
+Key features include:

-• Lists work experience in reverse chronological order, showcasing the most recent job first.
+• List work experience in reverse chronological order, showcasing the most recent job first.

 • Advantageous for individuals with a steady career path.